-To create a vertical guideline you do so by right-clicking on the blueprint view and selecting from Add Vertical Guideline the context menu.
+To create a vertical guideline you do so by right-clicking on the blueprint view and selecting Add Vertical Guideline in the context menu.

 Sometimes we need to create views that have a fixed aspect ratio.
 This is particularly useful with ImageView we need to display images that come from a feed, and we know that any images we get will be a specific aspect ratio.